Completions of affine spaces into Mori fiber spaces with non-rational fibers: Mori fiber completions of affine spaces over

 \begin{example}[Families of Mori fiber completions of $\A^n$] Let $n\geq 4$ and $d\geq 2$ be integers.
 Put $\P^n=\Proj(\C[x_0,\ldots, x_n])$ and $H=\{x_0=0\}\subset \P^n$.
 Let $\C[x_1,\ldots, x_n]_{\leq d}$ denote the affine space of polynomials of total degree at most $d$.
 Let $\cV_d$ denote its open subset consisting of polynomials $f$ of total degree precisely $d$ for which the scheme-theoretic intersection of $H$ with the closure $F$ in $\P^n$ of the zero locus of $f$ in $\A^n=\Spec(\C[x_1,\ldots, x_n])$ is smooth.
 So, for every $f\in \cV_d$, $F$ is an irreducible hypersurface of degree $d$ which contains the smooth variety $F\cap H$ in its smooth locus.
 Theorem \ref{thm2} thus applies and for each $f\in \cV_d$ gives the existence of a Mori fiber completion $\pi\:X\to \P^1$ of $\A^n=\P^n\setminus H$ such that all members of the pencil $\langle F,dH\rangle$ other than $dH$ appear as fibers, and for which we have a commutative diagram where the horizontal morphisms are open immersions. \end{example}

-We now present two other examples of completions of $\A^4$ constructed respectively from the quintic del Pezzo fourfold and Fano-Mukai fourfolds of genus $10$.
+We now present two other examples of completions of $\A^4$ constructed respectively from the quintic del Pezzo fourfold, Fano-Mukai fourfolds of genus $10$ and the quintic del Pezzo fivefold.

-\begin{example}[Another pencil on the quintic del Pezzo fourfold $W_5$] As in Example \ref{exa:delPezzofourfold-Take1} above, let $W_5\subset \P^7$ be the quintic del Pezzo fourfold and let $H\subset W_5$ be a singular hyperplane section with a unique ordinary double point $p$ whose complement is isomorphic to $\A^4$.
+\begin{example}[A completion of $\A^4$ into a non-rational Fano threefold fibration] As in Example \ref{exa:delPezzofourfold-Take1} above, let $W_5\subset \P^7$ be the quintic del Pezzo fourfold and let $H\subset W_5$ be a singular hyperplane section with a unique ordinary double point $p$ whose complement is isomorphic to $\A^4$.
 Let $\caL$ be the pencil on $W_5$ generated by $2H$ and a general quadric section $F$.
 A general member $Y$ of $\caL$ is a smooth Fano threefold of Picard rank one and index one isomorphic to the intersection of the Grassmannian $\Gr(2,5)$ with two hyperplanes and a quadric (family $B_{10}$ in \cite[Theorem 5.3]{Beau77}).
 Furthermore, $S=(\Bs\caL)_\redd=H|_Y$ is a smooth anticanonical divisor on $Y$, hence it is a smooth $\mathrm{K}3$ surface (which implies that $Y\setminus S$ is not an affine Fano variety).
 By Theorem \ref{thm:FanoHyperPencil-2} the pencil $\caL$ gives rise to a Mori fiber completion $\pi\:V\to \P^1$ of $\A^4=W_5 \setminus H$, whose general fibers are isomorphic to the general members of $\caL$.
 Thus, by \cite[Theorem 5.6(ii)]{Beau77}, general fibers of $\pi$ are non-rational. \end{example}

+\begin{example}[A completion of $\A^4$ into a genus $10$ Fano threefold fibration] A Fano-Mukai fourfold of genus $10$ is a smooth Fano fourfold $X$ of Picard rank one, Fano index $i_X=2$, and genus $g:=\frac{1}{2}(H^4)+1=10$, where $H$ is an ample generator of $\Pic X$.
+By \cite[Remark 13.4, Theorem 1.1]{PZ-genus10_4folds_and_A4} the moduli space of such fourfolds has dimension one and for every such fourfold $X$ there exists an open embedding $\A^4\mono X$ whose complement is a generator $H_\8$ of $\Pic X$ and whose singular locus $T$ is a surface.